noxdafox/clipspy/README.rst

 macOS
 +++++

-Apple Silicon is supported for Python versions greater than 3.10.
+Apple Intel and Silicon are supported for Python versions starting from 3.9.

 .. code:: bash